-The goal for universal design is to create a safer, more comfortable and user-friendly place to live by incorporating accessible and barrier-free design into homes.
-It strives to produce dwellings that are accessible for all people regardless of race, age, sex, culture, gender, weight and ability.
+Universal Design strives to produce dwellings that are accessible for all people regardless of race, age, sex, culture, gender, weight and ability.
 Universal design avoids using special assistive technology, and instead employs design features and consumer products that are easy to use and widely acceptable.
 Developers who implement Universal Design features in projects within the county may be eligible for density bonuses.
 View the brochure on universal design for more information.

 Emergency Repair Program/Accessibility

 Modifications (ERP-A).
 The ERP-A Program is designed to provide grants for emergency/health and safety repairs to owners of single family homes or mobile homes in the City and County of Sacramento.
 This program is administered by the Sacramento Housing and Redevelopment Agency.